 Traditionally, participants get sponsored by the mile to add to the conservation impact of their registration.
 All pledges are due at check-in on TREK day to qualify for the prizes.
 If possible, enter your pledges online in advance of the event using your personal fundraising page through PledgeReg.com.
 If you have collected cash or checks for pledged donations (either in full or in addition to online pledges) please place pledges and 2018 Pledge Form in an envelope with your name on it and turn it in at check-in.
 Thank you for going the extra mile!

-All who raise at least $250 get a goodie bag, including a 2018 day pass to Shawnee Peak.
-Plus, we’ll reward the top fundraisers with great prizes.
+The participant who raises the greatest total donation will receive a Shawnee Peak Season Pass for the 2018/19 Season (value $710).
+All who raise at least $250 get a goodie bag, including a 2018 day pass to Shawnee Peak (value $72).
+Plus, we’ll reward the top fundraisers with other great prizes.

 SCHEDULE OF EVENTS

 7:00-9:30 AM Day Of Registration Available

 7:00 AM Check in opens for Hike & Mountain Trail Run

 8:20-10:00 AM Shuttles to SW Ridge Trailhead for hiking participants

 Departures every 20 to 30 minutes It is strongly suggested that slow hikers plan on an early bus in order to enjoy the trek and the post event party and lunch.